Crosshairs532/ecommerce_backend/README.md

 ## Ecommerce Backend
-###### after cloning the github repo .
+#### after cloning the github repositories .
 You have to install the dependencies.
 YOu may see below dependencies.
 ___
 ```
     "cors": "^2.8.5",